aidenonlinux/i-use-ps5-linux-btw/README.md

 # ps5-linux

-**ps5-linux** leverages a patched HV vulnerabilities to transform your PS5 Phat console running **3.00-6.02 firmwares** into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
+**ps5-linux** leverages patched HV vulnerabilities to transform your PS5 Phat console running **3.00-6.02 firmwares** into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
 Powered by 8 CPU cores (16 threads) at **3.5 GHz** and a GPU at **2.23 GHz**, it provides enough performance to run Steam games and various emulators with impressive fluidity.

 Features: